-Diploma of Ayurvedic Lifestyle Consultation (Accredited Course Code HLT 52615, CRICOS code 089840B) from the Health Institute Australia is a 600-hour Government Accredited, Austudy and CRICOS Approved Course.
+Diploma of Ayurvedic Lifestyle Consultation (Accredited Course Code HLT 52615, CRICOS code 089840B) from the Health Institute Australia is a 600-hour Government Accredited, CRICOS Approved Course.
 This course is designed for health seekers and is the foundational study course for Ayurvedic practitioners.

 – Quote: ANTA (Australian National Training Authority)

 2019 Starting Dates:

 - Monday 15 July 2019